esrel/SISL-poster/readme.txt

 Used Packages
 --------------------------------------------------------------------------------
-The style file makes use of the tikz, xcolor, graphicx and times packages; thus, it automatically loads them, i.e. no need to include using \usepackage{}.
+The style file makes use of the tikz, xcolor, graphicx and times packages; thus, it automatically loads them, i.e. no need to include them using \usepackage{}.

 --------------------------------------------------------------------------------
 Poster Format
 --------------------------------------------------------------------------------
-The style file was designed for 2-column portrait A0 posters with 2 logos in upper left and upper right corners (to the left and right of the title).
+The style file is designed for 2-column portrait A0 posters with 2 logos in upper left and upper right corners (to the left and right of the title).
 Both logos are required.
 The default 'reading' direction of the poster is from left to right and from top to bottom.

 --------------------------------------------------------------------------------
 Number of columns